 We are a social enterprise, so we pair business and charity.
 Lombok is a paradise, and it's easy to fall in love with it.
 With incredible surf guides, the most amazing scenery and the friendliest people, we'll show you the best of what Lombok has to offer.
 And there is a lot to show!
 Crucially though, we want to ensure that the impact from tourism is positive, both socially and environmentally.
-We've just launched (June 2019), but we dream big and we're trying to set up our own foundation that focuses on women (hence our name!) by 2020, In the mean time, we are supporting some amazing people who are achieving incredibly difficult change.
-33% of our profits are donated to the Pelita Foundation founded in 2009 by the amazing folks over at Surf Camp Indonesia (we shouldn't really promote them but they really deserve it), We have a grommet sponsorship programme to get a few more girls surfing. and support the extraordinary talent of the kids here.
-The other 66% of our profits are reinvested to grow the business, and saved up so that we can set up our foundation, help more people, and hopefully some day expand the model to other countries.
+We've just launched (June 2019), but we dream big and we're trying to set up our own foundation that focuses on women (hence our name!) by 2021.
+In the mean time, we are supporting some amazing people who are achieving incredibly difficult change.
+We have a grommet sponsorship programme to get a few more girls surfing and also provide English lessons as well as other activities with the hope to support the extraordinary talent of the kids here.
+The other 66% of our profits are reinvested to grow the business, and saved up so that we can set up our foundation, help more people, and hopefully some day expand the model to other Islands.

 Where we're at with women's rights

 What's the link between surfing and women's rights?
 Not much; we're just people who care about surfing and care about people.